YannickLy/DeepLearning-Project-ENSAE-2020/README.md

 # cycleGAN

 First row = real image from the domain X
-Second row = fake image from the domain X to domain Y
-Third row = real image fror the domain Y
+Second row = fake image from the domain X transform to domain Y Third row = real image from the domain Y
-Fourth row = fake image from the domain Y to domain X
+Fourth row = fake image from the domain Y trasnform to domain X

 ### Monet2Photo
 After 11 epochs with batch size equal to 1 (~10 hours running).